kaurshalpreet/homework4-codeQuiz/README.md

 ---

-when you click the "Go Back" button, you will be redirected to the Start Quiz page.
+When you click the "Go Back" button, you will be redirected to the Start Quiz page.

 ![Refresh](./assets/refresh.gif)